Horatio Hornblower: HMS Atropos

 Following this exploit, Hornblower is given command of the sixth-rate ship HMS Atropos.
 His first task is to organise Nelson's funeral procession along the River Thames and he has to deal with the near-sinking of the barge conveying the hero's coffin.

 Atropos is ordered to join the British Mediterranean fleet.
 Hornblower is sent on a secret mission to recover gold and silver from a sunken British transport on the bottom of Marmorice Bay within the Ottoman Empire with the aid of pearl divers from Ceylon.
 The operation is successful, though Hornblower has a narrow escape from a Turkish warship intent on capturing the gold.

 After unloading the treasure at Gibraltar, Atropos and another British warship capture a large Spanish frigate after a desperate battle.
-In the friendly port of Palermo, Hornblower oversees the repairs of the battle damage.
-But just as this work is finished, the ship is given to the King of the Two Sicilies to keep him as an ally.
+In the friendly port of Palermo, Hornblower oversees the repairs of the battle damage, but just as this work is finished, the ship is given to the King of the Two Sicilies to keep him as an ally.
 Returning to England, Hornblower finds his two young children dying of smallpox.

 HMS Lydia

 Later in the timeline, but written of in the first novel in order of publication, he makes a long, difficult voyage in command of the frigate HMS Lydia round the Horn to the Pacific, where his mission is to support a megalomaniac, El Supremo, in his rebellion against the Spanish.
 He captures Natividad, a much more powerful Spanish ship, but reluctantly has to cede it to El Supremo to placate him.
 When he finds that the Spanish have switched sides in the interim, he is forced to find and sink the ship he had captured—adding injury to insult, as he had given up the prize money to maintain the uneasy alliance with the madman.

-Hornblower also takes on an important passenger in Panama—Lady Barbara Wellesley, the fictional younger sister of Arthur Wellesley (later to become the Duke of Wellington)—also Hornblower's future wife and the love of his life.
+Hornblower also takes on an important passenger in Panama, Lady Barbara Wellesley, the fictional younger sister of Arthur Wellesley (later to become the Duke of Wellington).
 He is at first nettled and infuriated by her forthright and outspoken manner, her ability to see easily through his reserve, and the great social gap between them.
 Over time, however, her beauty, strength, and intelligence win his heart, and the two become dangerously attracted to each other.
 Before things get out of hand, Hornblower informs Lady Barbara that he is married.
 She leaves the Lydia two days later when they rendezvous with other British ships.
 Hornblower fears for his career, having offended "the daughter of an earl, the sister of a marquis".